-The QCA retains internal auditors BDO to review the application of the fee framework and associated costing model each year.
-The QCA will expand the scope of the audit of the 2016-17 year to include sample-based testing of the costs charged to individual regulatory services or functions.
+The QCA engages auditors to review the application of the fee framework and associated costing model each year.
+The QCA has expanded the scope of the annual audit to include sample-based testing of the costs charged to individual regulatory services or functions.
 A redacted version of the audit report will be published on the QCA website.